syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 The ListView enables `Load More` view by setting the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) and [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) properties.
 This can be displayed either on the top or bottom of the view by setting the [SfListView.LoadMorePosition](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LoadMorePosition.html) property.
 This view will be displayed when reaching the end of the list when the `LoadMorePosition` is bottom.
 This provides an option to add the items at runtime.
 If the `SfListView.LoadMorePosition` property is set as top, the items will be loaded only by using the `LoadMoreOption.Manual` mode.

-The `SfListView.LoadMoreOption` property has four different modes of operation listed as follows:
+The `SfListView.LoadMoreOption` property contains the following four different modes of operations:

  * None: Disables the load more button.
 This is the default value.
  * Manual: Displays the load more button when reaching the end of the list and execute `SfListView.LoadMoreCommand` when tapping the button.
  * Auto: Automatically execute the `SfListView.LoadMoreCommand` when reaching end of the list.
- * AutoOnLoad: Execute the `SfListView.LoadMoreCommand` when the user interacting with the listview and reaching end of the list.
+ * AutoOnLoad: Executes `SfListView.LoadMoreCommand` when users interact with listview and reach to the end of list.

 The `SfListView.LoadMorePosition` property has two positions:

 * Top: Positioned on the top of list.
 * Bottom: Positioned on the bottom of list when reaching the end of the list.
 This is the default value.

-[SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will execute when the listview is empty.
-This is the default behavior of `Manual` and `Auto` load more.
+[SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) executes when the listview is empty.
+This is the default behavior of `Manual` and `Auto` when load more.

 ## Load more automatically